Eurovision 2023: Grand final kicks off in Liverpool – DW – 05/13/2023

 Each competing act must sing live and stick to a three-minute limit, but is otherwise free to create its own staging.

-They use elaborate choreography and flashy pyrotechnics to gain votes, which will in turn give them points to win the competition.
+They use elaborate choreography and flashy pyrotechnics to gain votes, which, in turn, gives them points to win the competition.

 The voting process is somewhat complicated, involving juries in separate countries as well as a separate vote by the public.